CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

       magic cputype cpusubtype  caps    filetype ncmds sizeofcmds      flags MH_MAGIC_64  X86_64        ALL  0x00       DYLIB    21       1400   NOUNDEFS DYLDLINK TWOLEVEL APP_EXTENSION_SAFE
 ```
 From the output's `filetype` we can see that it is a dynamically linked library.
-Well, not surprisingly as the extension of the library is `.framework`.
-Nevertheless, there are some exceptions.
-The perfect example of that is `GoogleMaps.framework`.
-When running the same command on the executable of `GoogleMaps` from the output we can see that the executable is NOT dynamically linked but its type is `OBJECT` aka object files which means that the library is static and linked to the attached executable at the compile time.
+From its extension we can say it is a dynamically linked framework.
+Like described before, framework can be dynamically or statically linked.
+The perfect example of statically linked framework is `GoogleMaps.framework`.
+When running the same command on the binary of `GoogleMaps` from the output we can see that the binary is NOT dynamically linked as its type is `OBJECT` aka object files which means that the library is static and linked to the attached executable at the compile time.

 ```
 Mach header
       magic cputype cpusubtype  caps    filetype ncmds sizeofcmds      flags MH_MAGIC_64  X86_64        ALL  0x00      OBJECT     4       2688 SUBSECTIONS_VIA_SYMBOLS
 ```
-I am guessing that the reason for wrapping the static library into a framework was the necessary include of `GoogleMaps.bundle` which needs to be copied to the target in order the library to work correctly.
+The reason for wrapping the static library into a framework was the necessary include of `GoogleMaps.bundle` which needs to be copied to the target in order the library to work correctly with its resources.

-Now let's try to run the same command on the static library.
+Now, let's try to run the same command on the static library archive.
 As an example we can use again one of the Xcode's libraries located at `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphoneos/libswiftCompatibility50.a` path.
 From the library extension we can immediately say the library is static.
 Running the `otool -hv libswiftCompatibility50.a` just confirms that the `filetype` is `OBJECT`.

 ```
 Archive : ./libswiftCompatibility50.a (architecture armv7)